maitrix-org/llm-reasoners/README.md

                intuition: float = None,
                goal_reached: tuple[bool, float] = None) -> float:
         # note that `intuition` (cached in `fast_reward`) and `goal_reached` (cached in `step`) are automatically passed as parameters to this reward function
-        if goal_reached[0]:
+        if goal_reached == 1:
             # if the goal state is reached, we will assign a large reward
             goal_reward = self.goal_reached_reward
         else:
-            # otherwise assign the reward based on the number of satisfied subgoals
+            # otherwise assign the reward based on the portion of satisfied subgoals
-            goal_reward = goal_reached[1]
+            goal_reward = goal_reached
         # the reward is a combination of intuition and goal satisfaction
         reward = intuition * self.reward_alpha + goal_reward * (1 - self.reward_alpha)
-        # return the reward and a dictionary of additional information (for a more detailed visualization later)
+        # return the reward and an additional dictionary (to be saved in the log for visualization later)
         return reward, {'intuition': intuition, 'goal_reached': goal_reached}
 ```
 Now, we are ready to apply a reasoning algorithm to solve the problem: